sami-linux/wlan78-ap/README.md

 ## 💻 Usage

 chmod +x wlan78-ap
-sudo ./wlan78-ap
+ ./wlan78-ap

 - You will be prompted to enter a password.
 - Your access point will be created and start broadcasting.
 - Connect with your smartphone, tablet or other Wi-Fi device.
-- To check if your Wi-Fi interface supports AP mode, run the following command: **"iw list | grep -A 10 "Supported interface modes"**.
+- To check if your Wi-Fi interface supports AP mode, run the following command: **iw list | grep -A 10 "Supported interface modes**.
 You       should see the word 'AP' appear.

 ## Very Important

 - Your access point 'wlan78' may refuse to reconnect after a password change.
-Consider forgetting this network on your smartphone or tablet, for example, then reconnect using the new password.
+Consider **forgetting** this network on your smartphone or tablet, for example, then reconnect using the new password.

 ## To reset the access point setup and start over:

-sudo ./wlan78-ap reset
+  ./wlan78-ap reset

 ## 🙋 Contact & Support